Overview

 What I Learned

-This season, I learned how important it is to start with deep game analysis and tradeoff studies so my team's design ideas are driven by strategy, not just what looks cool.
+During the 2025–26 season, I learned how important it is to start with deep game analysis and tradeoff studies so my team's design ideas are driven by strategy, not just what looks cool.
 I also saw how a clear software architecture (clean modules, well‑defined interfaces, and readable code) makes it much easier to maintain and evolve a complex robot over the season.
 Finally, I built a solid understanding of the pure pursuit algorithm and how it uses waypoints and a moving “look‑ahead” point to generate smooth autonomous paths on the FTC field.

 Photos